 In Fall 2012, they got together to meet and discuss this venture.
 Meanwhile, like-minded churches in the city encouraged us to start a new church in the Westside and even provided assistance.
 In January 2013, it became apparent that God’s hand was blessing this work when they met others who were excited to see a Reformed church in the Westside.
 This prompted Zeltenreich Reformed Church to offer its oversight and support.

-Only a few months later, in July 2013, WRC began worshiping as a small group in the chapel of Westwood First Presbyterian Church.
-We are continuing to grow numerically, in Christian maturity, and in understanding what it means to be a Reformed church, since few of us come from this background.
+Only a few months later, in July 2013, WRC began worshiping as a small group in an area chapel.
+We have continued to grow numerically, in Christian maturity, and in understanding what it means to be a Reformed church, since few of us come from this background.

 These early years have been eventful and encouraging.
-We have celebrated the ordination of our first ruling elder and two deacons, who serve alongside our pastor and serve the congregation.
-We have worked through a number of books of the Bible – Mark, 1 John, Ephesians, Revelation, and Jonah – and are currently making our way through Genesis and some of the Psalms.
+We have worked through a number of books of the Bible, such as Mark, 1 John, Ephesians, Revelation, and Genesis.
 During our second service, which is comparable to a Sunday School class (we call it a “Catechism Service”), we spend time considering the basic doctrines of the Christian faith, the core truths of the Bible.
 We continue to use a liturgy that follows an ancient pattern of worship and sing some wonderful Psalms and Hymns (old and new).
 In January 2019, we “organized,” which is the transition from being a mission work, or church plant, to being a self-governing church, with our own body of elders and deacons.

 Please, consider becoming a part of our unfolding story.
 You can do this by praying for us, supporting us financially, or visiting us.